 Where Can I Get Some of this Fruit to Try?

 You can find many of these fruits at street side fruit vendors or local markets.
 Also almost every town will have a “mercado” that should have fruit stands.
 The Mercado in Rio Piedras is especially fruitful!
 There is sometimes a decent fruit stands set up in cars or trucks along the roadside.
 I know close to us, Route 3 going east (Este), we find a number of stands that had a small variety of fruits.
 Even if you don’t want to try the fruit, these fruit stands make beautiful pictures!
 You may even find some tropical fruit at the supermarkets, but you need to watch for freshness and ripeness.
 Also check out the Urbano Market in Condado (first Sunday/month), Organic market in Old San Juan every Saturday and Plaza Las Americas Mall has a large Farmers Market every weekend from Thursday – Sunday on the third floor.
 In Cabo Rjo, Jardin Eneida’s will have some really unusual tropical fruits like pulasan, rambutan and mangosteens.
 Many fruit growers are out west, so check out there for some good locally grown fruit too!
 The San Sebastian Mercado on Fridays usually has some neat stuff.
-Of course there are some exceptions, but one thing to note about much of the tropical fruit found in PR is that it is usually soft and mushy — you eat a lot of them with a spoon, unlike apples, peaches or pears which you can just hold in your hand and eat.
+Of course there are some exceptions, but one thing to note about much of the tropical fruit found in PR is that it is usually soft and sometimes mushy — you eat a lot of them with a spoon, unlike apples, peaches or pears which you can just hold in your hand and eat.

 But I Don’t Speak Spanish